-This paper seeks to emphasize that Israeli men of Ethiopian descent do not have one uniform identity, but rather diverse, hybrid, and hyphenated ones.
-These identities draw upon post-colonialist critique that undermines the possibility of fixing subjects with pre-assigned identities – whether ethnic, gender, national, or other – because different men are in different life situations (such as place of residence, opportunities for education to which they were exposed, etc.).
-Unlike the earlier gender theories of the 1970s and 1980s, which focused on an analysis of the elements of power in representations of masculinity, explaining how privilege is created and perpetuated, today the perspective is much more nuanced and multi-layered.
-Contemporary research points to ways in which men can experience power and exclusion simultaneously (Kegan-Gardiner, 2002): Israeli men of Ethiopian descent can have power and agency, and at the same time be disadvantaged and experience exclusion.
-In light of this insight, I suggest moving beyond the binary dichotomies – black versus white; nationalist versus individualist; domestic versus public; career versus leisure – that are associated with maleness and femaleness, and to understand that it is better not to use patriarchal perspectives in perceptions of masculinity.
-In precisely this spirit, the African-American philosopher bell hooks states in her book Black Looks: Race and Representation, “For those of us who dare to desire differently, who seek to look away from the conventional ways of seeing blackness and ourselves, the issue of race and representation is not just a question of critiquing the status quo.
-It is also about transforming the image, creating alternatives, asking ourselves questions about what types of images subvert, pose critical alternatives, and transform our worldviews and move us away from dualistic thinking about good and bad” (1992: 4).
-Indeed, a fresh reading beyond the blind spots of the hegemonic Israeli art world – by examining the images of men made by Israeli artists of Ethiopian descent – offers an opportunity to capture something deep that strives toward the dawn of a new Israeliness.
+This paper argues that Israeli-Ethiopian men have not one but rather various, hybrid hyphenated identities by drawing on post-colonialist critiques that undermine the possibility of fixing subjects with pre-assigned identities—be they ethnic, gender, national, or other—because all men experience different life situations (eg place of residence, educational opportunities, etc).
+Unlike the gender theories of the 1970s and 1980s, which analysed the elements of power in representations of masculinity to show how privilege is created and perpetuated, those of the present are more nuanced and multi-layered.
+Moreover, contemporary research points to ways in which men can experience power and exclusion simultaneously, so that even if Israeli-Ethiopian enjoy power and agency, they may still face disadvantages and experience exclusion.
+In light of this insight, I suggest that when dealing with images of black males, we move beyond the binary dichotomies—black versus white, nationalist versus individualist, domestic versus public, career versus leisure—established by the patriarchal perspective.
+It is in this spirit that the African-American philosopher bell hooks writes in Black Looks: Race and Representation: ‘For those of us who dare to desire differently, who seek to look away from the conventional ways of seeing blackness and ourselves, the issue of race and representation is not just a question of critiquing the status quo.
+It is also about transforming the image, creating alternatives, asking ourselves questions about what types of images subvert, pose critical alternatives, and transform our worldviews and move us away from dualistic thinking about good and bad.’
+Indeed, a fresh reading of images of Israeli-Ethiopian men in the hegemonic Israeli art world offers an opportunity to see the dawn of a new Israeliness.